 Get your own “Let’s Start Fresh” meal planning download here!

 Breakfast is the easy part!
-We usually have cereal a couple of mornings a week (easy on mom and the kids!), as well as let the kids take turns adding in some other options, like oatmeal, smoothies or smoothie bowls, eggs (for a morning I know I’ll have time to cook), etc.
+We usually have cereal a couple of mornings a week (easy on mom and the kids!), as well as let the kids take turns adding in some other options, like oatmeal, smoothies or smoothie bowls, eggs (for a morning I know I’ll have time to cook), setting out supplies for a yogurt station — these are all some of our regular favorites to have on rotation.

 Being prepared like this is the first defense but the next best thing is to have an emergency plan if everything fails.
 What to do if you have no time?